MaillPierre/SWKrimpSim/SWPattern/README.md

 Includes JenaUtils classes.

 FOR TEST:
-To get all option, launch with -help
+- To get all option, launch with -help
-Launching with one RDF File: -inputRDF <file>
+- Launching with one RDF File: -inputRDF <file>
-with two RDF files to be compared:  -inputRDF <file1> -inputOtherRDFFile <file2>
+- with two RDF files to be compared:  -inputRDF <file1> -inputOtherRDFFile <file2>
-with one transactions file:  -inputTransaction <file1>
+- with one transactions file:  -inputTransaction <file1>
-with two transactions files to be compared:  -inputTransaction <file1> -inputOtherTransaction <file2>
+- with two transactions files to be compared:  -inputTransaction <file1> -inputOtherTransaction <file2>
-output the index: -outputConversionIndex <file>
+- output the index: -outputConversionIndex <file>
-output the code table: -outputCodeTable
+- output the code table: -outputCodeTable

-TODO :
-- How do we make it independent of the size of the databases?
-How to handle the newly appearing singletons?
-Many questions ... , but we are tired, we leave it for monday :)

 TESTS :
 - Comparison with different scales of data